 Then I created a sauce in the blender by combining, pumpkin puree, chipotle peppers, chicken broth, heavy cream, garlic, olive oil, and parmesan cheese.
 I added that to the browned sausage and brought that to a simmer.

 Let that hang out while you prepare your cheese mixture.
-Mix the ricotta, 1 cup Italian cheese mix, and Italian seasoning together.
+Mix the ricotta, a cup of Italian cheese mix, and some Italian seasoning together.
 Now we are ready to build our lasagna.

 Begin with a layer of sauce in the bottom of the pan and top that with a layer of noodles.
 Add another layer of sauce and a half the cheese mixture.
 Top that with another layer of noodles and sauce and more ricotta mixture, reserving about 3/4 of a cup.

 Add more noodles and sauce layers until you have used up all the ingredients.
-When you get to the last layer, dollop the remaining ricotta and a splash of sauce on top and cover the noodles.
 It is important that all of the noodles are coated in the

 Top that with the remaining 1 cup of Italian cheese mix, and it is ready for the oven.
 Bake covered with foil at 350 degrees until warmed through, about 45 minutes to an hour.

-After the initial cooking time, remove the foil, top with the burrata and cook 10-15 minutes more until the cheese is melted on top.
-When the lasagna has finished, allow it to cool for 15 minutes before cutting.
+After the initial cooking time, remove the foil, and cook 10-15 minutes more until the cheese is melted on top.
+When the lasagna comes out of the oven, top it with the burrata and allow it to cool for 15 minutes before cutting.
 Serve with a topping of my Roasted Garlic Pumpkin Seeds and

 Pumpkin Beer Cheese Lasagna